-There’s a moment in The Post when Meryl Streep, playing Katharine Graham, quotes 18th-century author and moralist Samuel Johnson, quipping: “Sir, a woman’s preaching is like a dog’s walking on his hind legs.
+There’s a moment in The Post when Meryl Streep, playing Katharine Graham, quotes 18th-century author and moralist Samuel Johnson.
+She quips: “Sir, a woman’s preaching is like a dog’s walking on his hind legs.
 It is not done well; but you are surprised to find it done at all.”

 I found the quote a strange choice.
 It was meant to convey transcendence: a moment when women moved into power.
-But as I continue to witness the realities that women face each day, I admit, it felt more ironic than hopeful.
-This isn’t to say that progress isn’t being made, but it does invite a reframe of what progress actually means—especially as it relates to sexual liberation.
+But as I continue to witness the realities that women face each day, it felt more ironic than hopeful.
+This isn’t to say that progress isn’t being made.
+But it does invite a reframe of what progress actually means—especially as it relates to sexual liberation.

-Perhaps because I had been researching, thinking, and writing about sex for weeks, the absurdity of Johnson’s POV brought me right back to our second issue and the realization that it isn’t just our bodies being regulated but our pleasure.
-I brought this up with sexual medicine vanguard Cindy Whitehead in our interview.
-A modern-day Erin Brockovich, she went head-to-head with the FDA when they refused to greenlight a drug meant to boost female sexual libido (spoiler alert: she won), and went on to sell the company for over a billion dollars.
-Further proof that not only is our right to know and experience pleasure as important as our right to choose, it’s profitable.
+Perhaps because I had been researching, thinking, and writing about sex for weeks, the absurdity of Johnson’s POV brought me right back to our second issue.
+I realized that it isn’t just our bodies being regulated but our pleasure.
+I brought this up with sexual medicine vanguard Cindy Whitehead, a modern-day Erin Brockovich, in our interview.
+She went head-to-head with the FDA when they refused to greenlight a drug meant to boost female sexual libido.
+(Spoiler alert: she won.)
+She went on to sell the company for over a billion dollars.
+Further proof that not only is our right to experience pleasure as important as our right to choose, it’s profitable.

 Polly Rodriguez’s irreverent take on the systemic barriers female entrepreneurs face was also a real education.
 In addition to the pervasive bias she faced while raising, she sheds light on the ways in which sextech companies are cut off from the software and marketplace tools necessary for growth and success.
 Despite her company Unbound going from $20k in revenue in 2015 to $2.3M in 2017, she was still hard-pressed to find banking partners or advertisers.
 The upside?
 It led her to coalesce the Women of SexTech, a female and femme-identifying founded businesses that are dedicated to improving sexual health and wellness for humankind.